 No more than 42 credit hours may be taken at the first-year level.
+CSCI 3055U (Programming Languages) and CSCI 4040U (Ethics, Law and the Social Impact of Computing) are offered in alternating years.
 This course is graded on a pass/fail basis.
 Electives and breadth requirements Students must complete 18 elective credit hours including the two computing science electives.
 At least 6 credit hours must be in courses offered by the Faculty of Science, including the two computing science electives; the additional senior computing science electives taken in lieu of CSCI 4410U and CSCI 4420U (by students not accepted into the thesis program) cannot be used to meet this requirement.
 In order to satisfy breadth requirements, no more than 3 additional elective credit hours may be in computing science (CSCI) courses; at least 12 elective credit hours must be in courses outside the Faculty of Science.
 Recommended electives: